oracle-livelabs/developer/oracle-ai-for-sustainable-dev/setup-oci/setup-oci.md

     ![Create policy for group information window](./images/group-name-policy.png " ")

-## Task 9: Setup policies for OCI Anomaly Detection
+## Task 9: Create an Oracle Autonomous Database if necessary

 Policy creation steps for this service is same as all other services defined in above tasks, only the statement would change